-19.2.2 Altova XML Parser
+16.2.2 Altova XML Validator

-When opening any XML document, the application uses its built-in validating parser (the Altova XML Parser) to check for well-formedness, validate the document against a schema (if specified), and build trees and Infosets.
-The Altova XML Parser is also used to provide intelligent editing help while you edit documents and to dynamically display any validation error that may occur.
+When opening any XML document, the application uses its built-in XML validator to check for wellformedness, validate the document against a schema (if specified), and build trees and infosets.
+The XML validator is also used to provide intelligent editing help while you edit documents and to dynamically display any validation error that may occur.

-The built-in Altova XML Parser implements the Final Recommendation of the W3C's XML Schema specification.
-New developments recommended by the W3C's XML Schema Working Group are continuously being incorporated in the Altova Parser, so that Altova products give you a state-of-the-art development environment.
+The built-in XML validator implements the Final Recommendation of the W3C's XML Schema 1.0 and 1.1 specification.
+New developments recommended by the W3C's XML Schema Working Group are continuously being incorporated in the XML validator, so that Altova products give you a state-of-the-art development environment.

-19.2.3 Altova XSLT and XQuery Engines
+16.2.3 Altova XSLT and XQuery Engines

-Altova products use the Altova XSLT 1.0 Engine, Altova XSLT 2.0 Engine, and Altova XQuery 1.0 Engines.
-Documentation about implementation-specific behavior for each engine is in the section Engine Information, in Appendix 1 of the product documentation, should that engine be used in the product.
+Altova products use the Altova XSLT 1.0, 2.0, and 3.0 Engines and the Altova XQuery 1.0 and 3.0 Engines.
+Documentation about implementation-specific behavior for each engine is in the appendices of the documentation (Engine Information), should that engine be used in the product.